diramputri/Mathbio-Dynamics/README.md

 # Mathbio-Models-Box

-This repository contains two models:
+For nullcline and phase portrait implementations, see the following files:

-* Hodgkin-Huxley Type Model
+* Hodgkin-Huxley Type Model (HHtype.R)

-* Lotka-Volterra Predator-Prey Model
+* Lotka-Volterra Predator-Prey Model (LVmodel.R)

+For my attempt at implementing in MATLAB before my exciting discovery of phaseR, see "HHnullclines.m" :)